 by Section 15-75 of this Act when acting under an exclusive brokerage agreement.

-alcohol, narcotics, stimulants, or any other chemical agent or drug that results in a managing broker, broker, or leasing agent's inability to practice with reasonable skill or safety.
+alcohol, narcotics, stimulants, or any other chemical agent or drug that results in a managing broker, broker, or residential leasing agent's inability to practice with reasonable skill or safety.

 (43) Enabling, aiding, or abetting an auctioneer, as

 defined in the Auction License Act, to conduct a real estate auction in a manner that is in violation of this Act.